mateuszlada/rest-automation-framework/README.md

 Author:Mateusz Łada

 ### Overview
 This is the template of the test automation framework written in Java used for testing REST API.
+The framework is a template to download and start testing any REST API application by reusing the code and the structure.
+It does not present all features of used tools but provides examples about possible usage.
+It also does not comprehensively test REST API as the target test automation solution and test coverage should address dedicated test strategy.

 ### Technology stack
 - Java